chrisvanmeer/terraform-iac-demo/README.md

 ### AWS

-Please make sure you have your AWS credentials set as environment variables.
+Please make sure you are authorized to AWS before continuing.
+An easy way to get setup is by using the [AWS CLI tools](https://aws.amazon.com/cli/) Run the `aws configure` command after installation.

-See [this document](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_environment.html) for more instructions on how to do that.
+See [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) link for more documentation.

 Change the `region` attribute in `main.tf` to match your region of choice.

 ### Azurerm

 Please make sure you are authorized to Azure before rolling out the infrastructure.
-An easy way to get setup is by using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+An easy way to get setup is by using the [Azure CLI tools](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 Run the `az login` command after installation.

+See [this](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli) link for more documentation.

 ### GCP

-The easiest way to authenticate against Google Cloud is through their [CLI toolkit](https://cloud.google.com/sdk/docs/install).
+Please make sure you are authorized to AWS before continuing.
+An easy way to get setup is by using th [GCP CLI tools](https://cloud.google.com/sdk/docs/install).
 Run the `gcloud auth login` command after installation.

+See [this](https://cloud.google.com/sdk/gcloud/reference/auth) link for more documentation.

 Change the `project` attribute in `main.tf` to represent your own project.